Last Updated on

-6. Thread The Needle – This is a great stretch to open up your upper back and unlock your spine.
-It will stretch your neck and traps especially.
+6. Thread The Needle – This is a great stretch to open up your upper back and improve your spinal mobility.
+It will stretch your neck and upper back especially.
 It is a great stretch to do after a long day of sitting hunched over a computer screen all day.

 To do this stretch, kneel on the ground and lean forward, reaching one arm out overhead.

 Relax the side of your head and your shoulder down onto the ground as you reach the other arm under your body and toward the direction you are facing as if “threading a needle.”

 Breathe and relax into the stretch so that you feel a stretch down your neck and across your shoulder blades.
 Rotate your chest up and open.
 You can walk your top arm back behind your head.
 Hold and then thread the other arm under and through.

 Hold each stretch for at least second or two before switching.
 Sit back onto your heels if you can keep your head and shoulder on the ground.

 7. Kneeling Thoracic and Lat Stretch – A lack of thoracic mobility and lat tightness can put us at risk for not only neck and shoulder pain, but even lower back aches and pains.

 The Kneeling Thoracic and Lat Stretch is a great way to stretch your upper back and lats while also working on Thoracic Extension.